In March of 2022, Google first announced that it will begin sunsetting the old version of Google Analytics (Universal Analytics) on July 1, 2023.

 This mission will not change with the cutover to Google Analytics 4.

-So while it’s sad to say goodbye to Universal Analytics, I’m excited for what’s yet to come.
+So while it’s hard to say goodbye to Universal Analytics, I’m excited for what’s yet to come.

 How MonsterInsights Helps You Move to Google Analytics 4